mvelazc0/BadZure/README.md

 Specifically, BadZure automates the process of creating multiple entities such as: users, groups, application registrations, service principals and administrative units.
 To simulate common security misconfigurations in real environments, it randomly assigns Azure AD roles, Graph permissions and application ownership privileges to randomly picked security principals enabling the creation of unique attack paths within a controlled and vulnerable tenant.
 In line with 'Assume Breach' principle, BadZure provides users with two methods of initial access to the vulnerablite tenants it creates thereby simulating account takeover scenarios.

-The key advantage of BadZure lies in its ability to rapidly populate and purge existing Azure AD tenants with randomly generated vulnerable configurations facilitating continous and iterative attack simulation (red team) and detection development (blue team) experimentation.
+The key advantage of BadZure lies in its ability to rapidly populate and purge existing Azure AD tenants with randomly generated vulnerable configurations and pre-configured initial access facilitating continous and iterative attack simulation (red team) and detection development (blue team) experimentation.
 It is designed for security practitioners with an interest in exploring and understanding Azure AD security.

 ## Goals / Use Cases